SmItH197/SteamAuthentication/README.md

-Currently in alpha!
+Currently in the process of creating a new, improved, cleaner version of this!
+(4th june 2013)
 ==========================

-See a demo at http://cyanpanda.com/demo/index.php !
+See a demo at http://smith197.koding.com/steam/index.php !

 Foreword
 ==========================